India–Zambia relations

-India–Zambia relations are bilateral diplomatic relations between India and Zambia.
+India–Zambia relations are bilateral diplomatic relations between the Republic of India and the Republic of Zambia.
 India maintains a High Commission of India in Lusaka that is concurrently accredited to Malawi while Zambia has a High Commission in New Delhi.

 History

 India and Zambia have cordial relations.
 The Indian freedom struggle inspired Kenneth Kaunda and Zambia's independence movement.
 India has supported Zambia's economic and technological development while it has supported India on international fora on the issue of Jammu and Kashmir, terrorism and India's nuclear tests in 1998.
 Zambia has also extended support to India's claim for permanent membership of an expanded UN Security Council.

 Presidents Kaunda, Frederick Chiluba and Levy Mwanawasa have paid state visits to India while Presidents V V Giri, Neelam Sanjiva Reddy and R Venkataraman and Prime Ministers Indira Gandhi and Rajiv Gandhi have led Indian state visits to Zambia.

+Vice President Hamid Ansari made an official visit in 2010 to Zambia where he extended India's incentives to Zambia.

+In 2018, Indian President Ram Nath Kovind visited Equatorial Guinea, Swaziland, and Zambia from April 7 to 12 to strengthen relations with these countries.
+On April 10, he arrived in Lusaka, where he met Zambian President Edgar Chagwa Lungu.
+His agenda included discussions, a state banquet, interaction with the Indian community, and a business event.

 Economic ties

 Trade

 Trade between India and Zambia amounted to $200 million in 2010.
-Indian exports to Zambia include pharmaceuticals, transport equipment, plastics and chemicals while semi-precious stones, non-ferrous metals, ores (copper and cobalt), semi-precious stones and raw cotton constitute Indian imports from Zambia.
+Indian exports to Zambia include pharmaceuticals, transport equipment, plastics and chemicals while semi-precious stones, non-ferrous metals, ores (copper and cobalt) and raw cotton constitute Indian imports from Zambia.
 India and Zambia aim to increase this trade to $1 billion and Zambia has been seeking investments from India in its core economic sectors.

+Bilateral trade between India and Zambia was $1 billion in 2016-17, with India mainly importing copper.
+Indian investments in Zambia reached nearly $5 billion, primarily in mining.